hannahlcameron/34DemVoteVerifier/memory-bank/systemPatterns.md

 ### Frontend Architecture
 - Next.js application with React Server Components
+- Component-based architecture with clear separation of concerns
-- Client-side state management using React hooks
+- Custom hooks for state management
+- CSS modules for styling
 - Material React Table for data display
-- Modal system for user interactions
 - Persistent storage using cookies for aliases

 ### Backend Architecture